tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLS servers SHOULD perform a cookie exchange whenever a new handshake is being performed.
-If the server is being operated in an environment where amplification is not a problem, the server MAY be configured not to perform a cookie exchange.
+If the server is being operated in an environment where amplification is not a problem, e.g., where ICE {{?RFC8445}} has been used to establish bidirectional connectivity, the server MAY be configured not to perform a cookie exchange.
 The default SHOULD be that the exchange is performed, however.
 In addition, the server MAY choose not to do a cookie exchange when a session is resumed or, more generically, when the DTLS handshake uses a PSK-based key exchange